Combined Pharmaceutical Budget (CPB)

-The CPB is part of the health budget.
-It’s the money set aside to pay for medicines and related products.
+The CPB is part of the government’s health budget.
+It’s the money set aside to pay for medicines, medical devices, vaccines and related products.

-Each year, we aim to spend every dollar of the CPB on medicines New Zealanders need.
-We’re responsible for making sure that medicines remain affordable for New Zealand and New Zealanders.
+Each year, we aim to spend every dollar of the CPB on treatments New Zealanders need.
+We’re responsible for making sure that medicines, medical devices, vaccines, and related products remain affordable for New Zealand and New Zealanders.

-We decide which medicines will be funded by the CPB.
-You can find all funded medicines and related products listed in the Pharmaceutical Schedule.
+Pharmac decides which treatments will be funded from the CPB.
+You can find all funded products listed in the Pharmaceutical Schedule.

 How is the CPB set